We've been talking the dramatic impact that top-notch online customer service can have on the success of your business.

-I've worked in the online business world for several years now, and one things I've learned is that people learn from seeing.
+I've worked in the online business world for several years now, and one of the things I've learned is that people learn from seeing.
 If at all possible include a visual aid.

 2 - Tell the person exactly what to do.

 It helps to assume no knowledge--you know all the little steps for doing a particular task, but the customer doesn't.
-Start from square one, and get as basic as you can get.
+Start from square one and get as basic as possible.

 Ideally, break your instructions down into steps that you number--people find it easier to follow instructions that are clearly numbered.
 Get as detailed in your instructions as you can.
-Start with "Step 1: Log into your account".
+For example, start with "Step 1: Log into your account".

 I once heard an internet business guru evaluating a membership site that was newly launched.
 He pointed something out that struck me as being spot on.
 He said:

 When I go to a website, I want to be told exactly what to do in language that I can't miss.
 If I'm supposed to enter my email and name and hit a "submit" button, spell that out and make the button big and orange or yellow and have the word "submit" on it.